ZahidHasan/zahidhasan.github.io/_posts/2020-11-24-version-control-system.md

 Therefore. no, you don't have to do a git init , because it is already done by git clone .
 Forked repositories are generally "sen/er»side clones" and usually managed and hosted by a 3rd party Git service like Bitbucket and Github.

+# Git Flow

+The Git Flow is the most known workflow on this list.
+It was created by Vincent Driessen in 2010 and it is based in two main branches with infinite lifetime:

+`master` —this branch contains production code.
+All development code is merged into `master` in sometime.
+`develop` —this branch contains pre—pr0duction code.
+When the features are finished then they are merged into `develop`.

+During the development cycle, a variety of supporting branches are used:

+`feature` —feature branches are used to develop new features for the upcoming releases.
+May branch off from develop and must merge into develop .

+`hotfix-` —hotfix branches are necessary to act immediately upon an undesired status of master .
+`release-` —release branches support preparation of a new production release.
+They allow many minor bug to be fixed and preparation of meta-data for a release.
+May branch off from develop and must merge into master and develop.

+### Advantages
+- Ensures a clean state of branches at any given moment in the life cycle of project
+- The branches naming follows a systematic pattern making it easier to comprehend
+- It has extensions and support on most used git tools
+- It is ideal when there it needs to be multiple version in production

+### Disadvantages
+- The Git history becomes unreadable
+- The master/develop split is considered redundant and makes the Continuous Delivery and the Continuos Integration harder
+- It isn't recommended when it need to maintain single version in production.